What are the Key Differences Between ETFs and Index Funds?

 Understanding ETFs and Index Funds

-ETFs and Index Funds are both popular investment options that offer diversified exposure to a basket of securities, such as stocks or bonds.
-Here’s a brief overview of each funds:
+ETFs (Exchange-Traded Funds) and Index Funds are widely preferred investment vehicles, both designed to provide diversified exposure to a group of assets like stocks or bonds.

 ETFs